julianxhokaxhiu/FFNx/README.md

 5. Replace all files when asked.
 6. Enjoy!

-## Tweak the configuration
-If you want a more advanced experience, for example using another backend renderer ( Vulkan instead of OpenGL, or DirectX 11 ) feel free to change the driver configuration file [FFNx.cfg](misc/FFNx.cfg).

-## Inspect logs
-If you want to check what is going on behind the scene, or you may happen to have a crash, feel free to check the `FFNx.log` file.

 ## How to install on 7h 2.x
 > **WARNING:** This method is NOT SUPPORTED officially by 7h team.
 Please use at your own risk.
 DO NOT approach 7h team if something is not working properly.